 - Complete 50 hours of observation in a minimum of two different settings.

 - Submit three letters of recommendation, two of those from licensed occupational therapists.

 - Selected applicants will be asked to participate in an on-campus interview.

 To complete the curriculum, prospective students must be able to perform essential tasks.

 Any prospective student who has a documented disability and may require assistance should contact the Disability Resource Center at 702-895-0866 or TDD 702-895-0652.

 Students should also review the program’s estimated costs, frequently asked questions, and essential functions.

 For all admissions questions, contact Dr. Donna Costa by phone at 702-895-1624 or by e-mail at firstname.lastname@example.org.

-The Occupational Therapy Doctorate program at UNLV has been granted “Applicant Status” by the Accreditation Council for Occupational Therapy Education (ACOTE).
+The Occupational Therapy Doctorate program at UNLV has been granted “Candidacy Status” by the Accreditation Council for Occupational Therapy Education (ACOTE).